ElementsProject/lightning/doc/lightning-fundchannel.7.md

 *compact\_lease* is a compact represenation of the peer's expected channel lease terms.
 If the peer's terms don't match this set, we will fail to open the channel.

+*reserve* is the amount we want the peer to maintain on its side of the channel.
+Default is 1% of the funding amount.
+It can be a whole number, a whole number ending in *sat*, a whole number ending in *000msat*, or a number with 1 to 8 decimal places ending in *btc*.